 Listed below are some of the most frequently asked questions about safe digging.

-If you have a question or concern that’s not addressed below, call 811.
+If you have a question or concern that’s not addressed below, contact 811.

 You should call at least 48 hours but no more than 10 working days, excluding weekends and legal holidays, before starting your digging project.
 Locate requests received on legal holidays, weekends or after 5 p.m. on weekdays are processed on the next business day.
 For a list of legal holidays, click here.